Walpro/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image2]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+#### 2. thresholded binary image.

 In `2- Thresholded binary images`, I used a combination of color and gradient thresholds to generate a binary image .
-I converted the image colors to HSV color space and used the Soebel operator to compute the image x gradiant after that I used threshold to extract the importnant image features Here's an example of my output for this step.
+I converted the image colors to HLS color space and used the Soebel operator to compute the image x gradiant after that I used thresholds to extract the importnant image features Here's an example of my output for this step.

 ![alt text][image3]